franziskuskiefer/pq-tls-draft/draft-kiefer-tls-ecdhe-sidh.md

 considered secure only if used for ephemeral keys.
 A more detailed discussion can be found in {{URBJAO}}.

 Security against side-channel attacks is described in {{SIKE}}.
+Side-channel attacks are an active research area that still sees significant, new results.
+Implementors are advised to follow this research closely.
 As a general advice, implementors are encouraged to use a constant-time implementation of the functions.

 The security of the described key exchange relies on the security, in particular the collision resistance, of the used key-derivation function.